-Emergency repairs arise when damage occurs to the property.
+Emergency repairs arise when damage occurs to the property and the damage is likely to worsen or cause the property to deteriorate.
 The tenant must inform the landlord/agent as soon as practicable.

-If a landlord/agent cannot be contacted or fails to arrange repairs, and the damage is likely to worsen and cause the property to deteriorate, a tenant may authorise the repairs to be done by a nominated repairer, or if there is no nominated repairer, a suitable repairer.
+If a landlord/agent cannot be contacted or fails to arrange repairs a tenant may authorise the repairs to be done by a nominated repairer, or if there is no nominated repairer, a suitable repairer.

 A nominated repairer is a repairer who is nominated by the landlord/agent to carry out any repairs.
 A suitable repairer is a person who holds a licence (if necessary) to carry out the relevant repairs and is ordinarily employed to do so.